brimdata/zed/k8s/README.md

 ```
 docker push "localhost:5000/zqd:latest"
 ```

+The Makefile has a target `make docker` that creates a docker image with the correct version number passed in as LDFLAGS. `make docker` is the preferred way to build a docker image.

 This copies the image into a Docker registry that is accessed by your single-node Kubernetes cluster for Kind.

 ### Deploy zqd into the local cluster with helm